Misère: Misère game

 A misère game or bettel game is a game that is played according to its conventional rules, except that it is "played to lose"; that is, the winner is the one who loses according to the normal game rules.
 Or, if the game is for more than two players, the one who wins according to the normal game rules loses.
-Such games generally have rulesets that normally encourage players to win; for example, most variations of checkers (draughts) require players to make a capture move if it is available; thus, in the misère variation, players can force their opponents to take numerous checkers through intentionally "poor" play.
+Such games generally have rulesets that normally encourage players to win; for example, most variations of checkers (draughts) require players to make a capture move if it is available; thus, in the misère variation, players can force their opponents to take numerous checkers through intentionally "poor" play (see poddavki).

 In combinatorial game theory, a misère game is one played according to the "misère play condition"; that is, a player unable to move wins.
 (This is in contrast to the "normal play condition" in which a player unable to move loses.)
 Examples of games that use the misère play condition include Sylver coinage.